Post-Baccalaureate Certificate in Paralegal Studies

 - Students must have completed the equivalent of:

-Course List Code Title Credits WRTG A111 Writing Across Contexts 3 Select one of the following with a minimum grade of B: 3 Writing and the Humanities Writing and the Professions Writing and the Sciences Arguing Across Contexts Writing and Rhetoric in Public Life Advanced Technical Writing Professional Writing Research Writing Professional Editing
+Course List Code Title Credits WRTG A111 Writing Across Contexts 3 Complete one of the following with a minimum grade of B: 3 Writing and the Humanities Writing and the Professions Writing and the Sciences Arguing Across Contexts Writing and Rhetoric in Public Life Advanced Technical Writing Professional Writing Research Writing

 - Students who have not completed the English prerequisites for admission to the program should begin their English coursework in their first semester.